AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/drafts/draft-how-to-contribute-to-appflowy.md

 1. Discord
   - Create a Discord account and join the [Appflowy Community Server](https://discord.com/invite/9Q2xaN37tV).
 Don't be afraid to ask questions!
   - Start by introducing yourself in the <b>Intro's</b> section.
-Read carefully through the <b>welcome</b> section to better abide by the server's rules and regulations.
+Read carefully through the <b>welcome</b> section.
+You must abide by the server's rules and regulations.
   - If you have any questions, tag the Appflowy Team or Appflowy Contributors by sending a message with a tag (<b>@AppFlowy Team </b>) for the same.

 ![image](https://user-images.githubusercontent.com/70965472/237025457-bf33e70d-8fbd-4bea-a25e-f1d0ea2147bf.png)